Become An Advanced Adventurer

 The Deep Adventure dive is a part of your advanced course

-The deep dive is the other compulsory element of the Open Water Course.
+The deep dive is the other compulsory element of the Advanced Adventurer course.
 It is required for a reason.
 Obviously with added depth comes added risks.
 These can be many and varied from air management to the increased risk of decompression sickness, but i discovered deep dives introduced me to a whole new world of colours and shapes.

 We conducted our deep dive at Chumphon pinnacle which was out of this world amazing.
 Enormous schools of snapper and big eye trevally circled the large rock pinnacles that rose from the depths.
 In the midwater, planktivorous fusiliers darted between the shafts of sunlight that shone down through the clear blue waters.